jgnewman/react-localstorage-tools/README.md

 const name = getStoredState('name')
 ```

 Provides access to a stored value by key.
+The value is automatically deserialized as necessary when retrieved.
 Whenever a change occurs in localStorage, your component will automatically re-render with the correct value.

 #### `setStoredState`